Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The parent who registered with the program can also choose to withdraw from the program.
-To do this, you must fill out and submit a Withdrawal form (PDF, 122 KB) – at least 60 days before the anniversary date of your court order.
+You must fill out and submit a Withdrawal form – at least 60 days before the anniversary date of your court order.

 After a parent withdraws from the program, the other parent is notified of the withdrawal.
 Recalculation will continue if the other parent then registers with the program.